Treat your music system to the 17 best alternative Christmas songs

 That doesn't have to be the case, and while they may be vastly outnumbered, there are some brilliant not-often-played gems to celebrate with this time of year.
-If only every radio station in town or your Aunt Doreen had the sense to play them in place of endless Wizzard and Paul McCartney.
+If only every radio station in town and your Aunt Deborah had the sense to play them instead of endless Wizzard and Paul McCartney.
 The horror.

 As our gift to you (ha!), we've put together this list of proper, alternative festive tunes to test whatever hi-fi kit you're lucky enough to unwrap on the big day.
 If only we could promise you never had to hear Mariah Carey again…